 First step: Warm-up

-Second step: Raise the incline to three or five percent and run for 90-second at 15 seconds slower than your 10K pace—a pace that feels moderately challenging.
+Second step: Raise the incline to three or five percent and run for 90-second at 15 seconds slower than your 10K pace—a pace that feels mildly challenging.

 Third step: Recover by jogging slowly for one full minute with no incline.